manojn0010/E-Commerce-Marketplace-Analysis/README.md

 The SQL scripts in `scripts/` assume this folder structure.

 ## Project Notes
 - Every script comes with comments that give basic understanding of the code chunks and workflow.
 - Any additional details, issues faced or project decisions are documented in `/documentation.md`.
 - This repository assumes basic knowledge like installation, launch and setup of MySQL and R.
 - The project showcases ETL/ELT workflows, data cleaning, analytical querying, and marketplace KPI exploration.
 - Expected outputs can be found in `/outputs`.
+- A Power BI dashboard is included to demonstrate business-facing reporting and interactive data storytelling.

 ## Answered Key Performance Indicators (KPIs)
 1. What is the overall Gross Merchandise Value?
 2. How GMV compares to Average Order Value and Total Order Count?